 Consider professional counselling or family therapy alongside monitoring tools.
 Digital safety professionals can recommend appropriate solutions whilst helping maintain healthy family dynamics.
 The goal should be addressing underlying issues, not just surveillance.

-Before selecting a parental control app for android or iPhone, evaluate technical requirements and limitations. iOS devices have inherent restrictions limiting monitoring capabilities compared to Android, particularly for features like text message monitoring and app-specific time tracking.
+Before selecting a parental control app for Android or iPhone, evaluate technical requirements and limitations. iOS devices have inherent restrictions limiting monitoring capabilities compared to Android, particularly for features like text message monitoring and app-specific time tracking.

 Consider whether the parental control software for iPhone requires jailbreaking for full functionality, which voids warranties and creates security vulnerabilities.
 For Android, determine if rooting is necessary for advanced features.
 Many Android parental control apps work effectively without rooting, maintaining device security.
+The best parental control app for Android works effectively without rooting, while the best parental control for iPhone integrates smoothly with Screen Time APIs.

 Review whether parental control apps for Android and iPhone in your household can work from a single account, important for families with mixed ecosystems.
 Verify the parent control app works with your home WiFi security setup for comprehensive protection across all connected devices.